The Big Trail: The two versions

 Beyond the format difference, the 70mm and 35mm versions vary substantially from each other.
 They were shot by different cameras, and footage for each format was edited separately in the cutting room.
 Some scenes were shot simultaneously by both cameras, the only difference being the angle (with the better angle usually given to the 70mm camera).
 Some scenes were shot first by one camera, and then retaken with the other camera.
 The 70mm cameras could not focus well up close, so their shots were mainly panoramas with very few close-ups.
 The 35mm cameras could move in and focus at short distances.
 Thus, scenes in the 70mm version might show two characters talking to each other in the same take, making greater use of the widescreen frame, while the 35mm version would have close-up shots cutting back and forth between the two characters.
 This may have been an artistic choice as much as a technical one.
 The cinematographer responsible for the 70mm version of the picture, Arthur Edeson, wrote in the September 1930 issue of American Cinematographer: "Grandeur reduces the number of close-ups considerably, as the figures are so much larger that semi-close-ups are usually all that is needed".

-In editing the films, some scenes were edited out for one version but allowed to remain in the other.
-The 35mm version was edited to be shorter, so many scenes in the 70mm version are not found in the 35mm.
-However, there are a few scenes in the 35mm version not found in the 70mm.
-The 35mm version was 108 minutes, but the 70mm was longer at 122 minutes.

 Critics views

-As of 2018, Rotten Tomatoes gives the film a 100% rating.
+As of 2025, Rotten Tomatoes gives the film a 100% rating.

 Preservation and re-release

 A neglected film for many years, it was only seen in the conventional 35mm version for decades.
 In the early 1980s, the Museum of Modern Art in New York City, which held the original 70mm nitrate camera negative, wished to preserve the film but found that nitrate decomposition had left it too shrunken and fragile to be copied to safety film, and that no film lab would touch it.
 Over a year-long project, Karl Malkames, a specialist in film restoration technology, designed and built a special printer to preserve this version of the film.
 The image on the original negative was transferred to a 35mm anamorphic master.
-The printer copied at a speed of one frame a second, leading to the film's year-long process in preserving its original form.

 Dave Kehr wrote for the Chicago Tribune in 1988: "The added richness of resolution and the silvery sheen that the first generation 70 mm. nitrate prints would have provided can only be imagined.
 And yet, The Big Trail remains an eye-popping experience".